ayslenon/interfaceAD-DA/readme.md

 I decided to make a complement of 1, and send a 8bit value to the DAC.

-For the DA conversion I decided to use a 74595 shift register to store 8bit incoming from uC, and then send these 8bit to the DAC0832, using it in 2 different schematics to compare its outputs
+For the DA conversion I decided to use a 74595 shift register to store 8bit incoming from uC, and then send these 8bit to the DAC0832, using it in 2 different schematics to compare its outputs.

-The store is made by a clock incrementing the shift register, after 8 shifts the output is set to send data to the DAC
+The store is made by a clock incrementing the shift register, after 8 shifts the output is set to send data to the DAC.

 I recommend you to see the datasheets, from both IC I used:
 - [ADC0804](https://www.ti.com/lit/ds/symlink/adc0804-n.pdf)